Fee information for Higher Education – local students

 Census date

 The census date is set around four weeks from the commencement of classes.
 It is important that you check the census date for each unit of study.
 The census date is the last day you can submit your electronic Commonwealth Assistance Form (eCAF) to access a Commonwealth supported place or a HELP loan.
-It is also the last day that you can withdraw your enrolment without incurring a FEE-HELP debt or request a refund for upfront payments.
+It is also the last day that you can withdraw your enrolment without incurring a FEE-HELP or HECS-HELP debt or request a refund for upfront payments.

 Please see the Higher Education calendar on the HE Important Dates page to see census dates.